CarlyFerland/FinalProject/FinalProject/README.md

 This is firebase based toDos application using firebase database and react.
 Here you can set your todos delete, and edits as well.

+- !!!IMPORTANT!!
+You must click and not hit enter for the sign in button. !!IMPORTANT!!!

 ## Using Technologies

 ---